 We can perform a DEXA Scan bone density test in our Southfield office in order to identify signs of osteoporosis and other bone-related conditions.

 Essentially, it is a high-precision X-ray used to measure your bone mineral density.
-The bone scan is usually performed on the lower spine and hips, but some doctors choose to scan the entire body.
+The scan is usually performed on the lower spine and hips, but some doctors choose to scan the entire body.

 It is most often used to identify and diagnose osteoporosis, a condition that involves a gradual loss of bone, leading to a greater chance of fractures.
 It is more common in women, especially post-menopausal women, than it is in men.
 However, about 5 percent of men over the age of 50 have osteoporosis as well.